dblanche54/epub-optimizer-plus/README.md

         └── config.js        # Application configuration
 ```

+## Modular Fix Scripts

+- **General fixes** (e.g. span tags, XML/XHTML) are managed in `scripts/fix/` and run via `scripts/fix/index.js`.
+- **OPF-specific modifications** (fixes, options, or features) are managed in `scripts/opf/` and run via `scripts/opf/update_opf.js`.
+- To enable/disable a fix, comment or uncomment the relevant `execSync` line in the corresponding index/entry file.
+- To add a new fix, create a new script in the appropriate folder and add an `execSync` call in the index/entry file.

 ## Troubleshooting

 ### Common Issues

 1. **"Error: Unable to access jarfile"**: Make sure Java is installed and EPUBCheck is properly set up in the project root.
 2. **XML/XHTML Validation Errors**: If validation fails after optimization, try running the fix script manually:
    ```
    pnpm fix
    ```
 3. **Missing Dependencies**: If you get module not found errors, ensure you've run `pnpm install` or `npm install`.
 4. **Large Files**: For very large EPUB files, you might need to increase Node.js memory:
    ```
    NODE_OPTIONS=--max-old-space-size=4096 pnpm build